Meet Lacey Filipich

-I started my entrepreneurial journey with a hair wrap stall at 10 years old.
-Today, I am the co-founder and director of two successful education businesses; Money School and Maker Kids Club.
+Lacey started her entrepreneurial journey with a hair wrap stall at 10 years old.
+Today, she’s the co-founder and director of two successful education businesses; Money School and Maker Kids Club.

-Between hair wraps and start-ups, I graduated as valedictorian from the University of Queensland with an Honours degree in Chemical Engineering.
-I moved to Australia’s ‘wild west’ to begin my career in mining, rising quickly through the ranks.
-A health scare and my sister’s suicide opened my eyes to the world beyond work, leading me to redesign my life and take five mini-retirements in the next five years.
+Between hair wraps and start-ups, Lacey graduated as valedictorian from the University of Queensland with an Honours degree in Chemical Engineering.
+She moved to Australia’s ‘wild west’ to begin her career in mining, rising quickly through the ranks on site.
+A health scare and her sister’s suicide opened her eyes to the world beyond work, leading her to redesign her life.

 Featured speaking topic